Whoops! Please check that you have entered your email and password correctly.

 A safety chain secures your tie accessory to your shirt button.
 This ensures that it won’t get lost when you’re flailing wildly at that company party.

-Most tie bars should be cleaned as you would any other jewelry, depending on the material.
+Most tie bars should be cleaned as you would any other jewellery, depending on the material.
 Avoid getting them wet and keep them polished with a soft cloth.
 Also, store these accessories in a separate bag or a tie bar case to prevent them from getting scratches and being exposed to air.

 You can purchase a handy tie bar case for travel.
 These keep the pieces separate to avoid scratching.